stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

     4.3, 1480024, , G/T, , TTC/TTA, F/L, Rv1318c, , non essential, non-syn, 1479199, 1480824, -, LAM, , Stucki et al.,
     4.4, 3966059, , G/C, , ACG/AGG, T/R, Rv3529c, -, non essential, non-syn, 3965884, 3967038, -, -, , Stucki et al.,

+The execution of the code will end with:

+    The line has been removed.

+or

+    Your request was cancelled.

+in case the SRA reference is not correct.

-<h3>Change a record from lineage.csv</h3>
+### Changing a record from lineage.csv

+If you want to change a record from the **lineage.csv** database, stay in the directory containing the package and write in the command line:

     python3 CRISPRbuilder-TB --change 0

 **Caution:** it is necessary to add the 0 after `--change`.

-You will then be asked the reference of the line you wish to delete, which consists of the lineage and the position (see below).
+After confirmation for change, you will be asked the reference of the line you wish to delete, which consists of the lineage and the position (see below).
+If you don't know the reference, you can always print the **lineage.csv** database beforehand to find it.

     lineage, Position, Gene coord., Allele change, Codon number, Codon change, Amino acid change, Locus Id, Gene name, Gene type, Type of mutation, 5' gene, 3' gene, Strand, Sublineage surname, Essential, Origin, 4.1.1, 3798451, , C/G, , GGG/GGC, G/G, Rv3383c, idsB, non essential, syn, 3797437, 398489, -, X, , Stucki et al.,